binderwang/Q-learning-to-cross-intersection/README.md

 * Matplotlib
 * Keras
 * TensorFlow

-## Benchmark Model
-In the next section, evaluation metrics will be discussed by which the performance of the learned model can be quantified, but how should these results be interpreted?
-As a lower bound on our benchmark, we could say that the learned model must perform better than random chance.
-If the model performs better than random chance then we can claim that some learning was achieved.
-Shouldn’t it do much better though?
-Should it perform better at crossing the simulated intersection than an average human driver crossing an actual busy intersection?
-The comparison between a human driver and the simulated road is not useful for the following reason: our computer agent moves exactly one unit forward in one discrete time step, even when moving from a stop, whereas a car must often accelerate from a stop, building up speed over continuously flowing time.
-This could be approximated with a much more sophisticated simulation perhaps, but there are doubtless many other differences which make such a comparison problematic.
-Let us say then that that this agent should be so trained so that it only rarely fails out of thousands of trials.
-Just to assign a number, let us say that out of 1000 trial runs, we should observe at most 1 failure.

 ## Evaluation Metrics
 To evaluate the learned model and the Q-value implementation, a python program was written which instantiates an environment and loads the trained model.
 This testing program presents the agent with thousands of randomly generated environments and records the following two evaluation metrics: